KrishnaTejaReddyV/TweetIt/README.md

 # TweetIt
-A meteor.js based Tweeting Application in which users can create accounts, login, post tweets and view tweets of the people they are connected to.
+A meteor.js based Tweeting Application

+## Features
+- Supports new account creation
+- Allows user login
+- Allows users to add friends
+- Allows users to post tweets
+- Supports display of tweets from the user and their friends